 Read about previous Studies completed by the Ministry of Transportation in relation to the Bradford Bypass Project.

 Route Planning and Environmental Assessment Study

-The original route planning study addressed several transportation problems which were identified in the northern part of York Region and southeastern Simcoe County.
-The identified problems were related to the Ministry’s mandate to provide for the safe, efficient movement of people and goods between regions and between urban areas.
+The original Route Planning study addressed several transportation problems which were identified in the northern part of York Region and southeastern Simcoe County.
+The identified problems were related to the Ministry’s mandate to provide for the safe, efficient movement of people and goods between regions and urban areas.

-The analysis of municipal development plans indicated that there will be a continuation of dramatic growth in travel demand, which has been characteristic of York Region and Simcoe County for many years.
+The analysis of municipal development plans indicated that there will be a continuation of dramatic growth in travel demand, which has been characteristic of Simcoe County and York Region for many years.
 This growth continues to contribute to congestion on key east-west roadways linking Highway 400 to the extension of Highway 404.
-At the time of the route planning study and EA, the approved plans to upgrade regional roads were only expected to accommodate a fraction of this travel demand.
+At the time of the Route Planning study and EA, the approved plans to upgrade regional roads were only expected to accommodate a fraction of this travel demand.
 Alternative transportation solutions to regional road widening alone is therefore warranted.
 As part of the Route Planning and EA study, key problems considered included: Traffic, Road Discontinuities, Future Demand Growth Implications, and, Lack of Long-Term Plan.
 The original study considered the following key opportunities: relief of congestion and protection of property for the future transportation right-of-way.